Pets Are Welcome

 We want that to end – and we need your help.
 Our dedicated team are lobbying hard to make sure that one day, pets in rental properties are the norm, not the exception.

-Read the Australian Pet Welfare Foundation submission to Victorian government’s review of banning unreasonable ‘no pets’ clauses in tenancy agreement for an example of how we influence policy to save lives.
+Read the Australian Pet Welfare Foundation submission to the Queensland and Victorian government’s review of banning unreasonable ‘no pets’ clauses in tenancy agreement as an example of how we influence policy to save lives.

 Susan’s story could happen to anyone – there’s a good chance someone you know has already had to make the heartrending decision to give up their pets.
 So please contribute today towards a happier, healthier and ‘paws approved’ Australia.